 Before you read any further, please remember that we have multiple motorcycle accident injury lawyers in King County who can assist you with an accident claim.
 We stress this because we always believe it’s in the best interest of an accident victim to talk to an attorney prior to speaking with an insurance company.
 In our opinion, insurance companies are NOT out to help motorcycle accident victims.
 To be blunt, we believe that insurance firms are not built to help any accident injury client.
 If you simply look at how an insurance agency makes money, you will quickly see that they LOSE money by paying out on injury claims.
 So needless to say, it feels like they have a conflict of interest when looking at a claim.

-Look, in our opinion, the reason why insurance companies employ claim adjusters, underwriters, and their own injury lawyers is to protect their financial interests.
+Look, in our opinion, the reason why insurance companies employ claim adjusters, underwriters, and their own injury lawyers are to protect their financial interests.
 Essentially, they scrutinize every accident claim they get.
-Yet, no claim may be more over scrutinized than those of motorcycle accident injury claims.
+Yet, no claim may be more over-scrutinized than those of motorcycle accident injury claims.
 Bikers get a bad wrap.
 Yes, it’s unfair.
 No, it’s not right.
-Never the less, whether you’re an avid rider or a weekend warrior, those who hop on bikes face a stigma.
-Let’s discuss further.
+Nevertheless, whether you’re an avid rider or a weekend warrior, those who hop on bikes face a stigma.
+Let’s discuss this further.

 Why Do Insurance Companies Deny Motorcycle Accident Injury Claims?